artbrock/artbrock.com/_posts/2014-11-13-fantasies-dreams-harebrained-schemes.md

 So… instead of sleeping -- the images started coming -- the people to invite into this picture.
 It's like Dream Team all over again on a whole new scale.
 And I have a big network of competent and inspired people to invite.

-So… is this a flaky fantasy?  <span style="line-height: 1.5;">Or…is it starting to become a full-fledged harebrained scheme?</span>
+So… is this a flaky fantasy?
+Or…is it starting to become a full-fledged harebrained scheme?

 I'm going to take a bit longer to find out… Right now I'm exploring, listening, vibing out the rhythms of responses.
 Is the Universe working with me on this one?
 Because I'm not into to pushing this rock uphill.
 However, if this is a call I'm supposed to answer - I'm damn well not going to miss it.